lukatas/ATES_SensitivityAnalyses/README.md

 ## 🔎 About

 The scripts can be used to generate and simulate random model realizations of Aquifer Thermal Energy Storage (ATES) systems in two different hydrogeological settings.
-A jobscript is also provided to run the simulations in parallel on the HPC to alleviate the computational demand.
+A jobscript is also provided to run the simulations in parallel (embarrasingly) on the HPC to alleviate the computational demand.

-- case 1 represents a thick productive aquifer, the traditional target for ATES For each simulated model the following parameters change (Latin Hypercube sampling) change within the predefined ranges of uncertainty:
+- case 1 represents a thick productive aquifer, the traditional target for ATES For each simulated model realization the following parameters are sampled (Latin Hypercube) from the predefined ranges of uncertainty:

   the hydraulic conductivity (vertical and horizontal),